Planning a trip to Girona, Spain? See the best things to do in Girona and the highlights this wonderful city has to offer.

 Entrance fee: 7 €

-If you are a Games of Thrones fan, you may want to consider one of these tours:
+If you are a Games of Thrones fan, consider one of these tours:

 City Wall of Girona